 | Security | Thermally unstable | Extremely safe, non-flammable |

-In summary: If you want to be safe, durable and low-maintenance on the road – especially in a caravan, garden house or with solar storage – you are much better off with LiFePO4 .
+In summary: Anyone who wants to travel safely, with a long lifespan and low maintenance – especially in caravans, garden sheds or with solar storage systems – is much better off with LiFePO4 .

 How do I find the right battery?